Tag archive for: covid

 International Relations Contact:med-ri@umontpellier.fr

-Office of Postgraduate Medical Studies: medecine-theses@umontpellier.fr
+Office of Graduate Medical Studies: medecine-theses@umontpellier.fr

-FMC, CPD, DU, DIU Office: med-fmc-dpc@umontpellier.fr
+FMC, CPD, Continuing Education, and Continuing Professional Development Office: med-fmc-dpc@umontpellier.fr

-The libraries will continue to operate as usual.
-They will close at 6:45 p.m., before curfew.
+Library operations will continue as usual.
+The libraries close at 6:45 p.m., before the curfew.

 • Access

-Access to university libraries is limited to borrowing/returning documents and equipment and individual work on site.
-Accessto group study rooms is therefore temporarily suspended.
+Access to the university libraries is limited to borrowing and returning materials and individual study on site.
+Accessto group study rooms is therefore temporarily suspended;

 • Reservations

-Access is by appointment only: users must therefore reserve a loan/return slot or a workstation, either via Affluences or by email, depending on the university library concerned.
+Access is by appointment only: users must therefore reserve a time slot for borrowing or returning items, or a study space, either through Affluences or by email, depending on the library in question.

-Reservation on Affluences for the UPM Medicine Library Reservation on Affluences for the Nîmes Medicine Library Reservation by email for the History of Medicine Library
+Reservations on Affluences for the UPM Medical Library Reservations on Affluences for the Nîmes Medical Library Reservations by email for the Historical Medicine Library

 Important Information

-• Written confirmation of the appointment (sent by email) is required to enter the library.
-This will serve as proof of your reason for traveling, along with your student ID andthe travel exemption certificate.
+• Written confirmation of your appointment (sent by email) is required to enter the library.
+This, along with your student ID andyour travel exemption certificate, will serve as proof of your reason for visiting.

-• Each student who must travel to campus for one of the reasons mentioned above must bring a completedtravel certificate (reason 1) and their student card proving their status, in case of inspection.
+• Any student who needs to come to campus for one of the reasons listed above must bring a completedtravel authorization form (reason 1) and present their student ID to verify their status in the event of a check.

-On February 1, 2020, at 7:00 p.m., a webinar will be held for physicians and interns.
-TheThe main topic of the webinar will be vaccination in the context of the COVID-19 epidemic.
+On February 1, 2020, at 7:00 p.m., a webinar will be held for physicians and residents.
+TheThe main topic of the webinar will be vaccination in the context of the COVID-19 pandemic.

-Providing a genuine university-level education, it will give participants access to the latest scientific data on the vaccine, target populations, and the practical aspects of this vaccination campaign.
-The webinar is presented and designed by faculty members specializing in emergency medicine, pulmonology, clinical pharmacology, infectious diseases, and general medicine.
+Designed as a true academic course, it will provide participants with the latest scientific data on the vaccine, target populations, and the practical aspects of this vaccination campaign.
+The webinar is presented and developed by faculty members specializing in emergency medicine, pulmonology, clinical pharmacology, infectious diseases, and general medicine.

-Webinar program
+Webinar Agenda

-Professor Michel Amouyal (University Department of General Medicine), Professor Jacques Reynes (Head of COPIL Vaccination – Infectious and Tropical Diseases) and Dr. Paul Loubet ( Infectious Disease Specialist, Nîmes University Hospital) will give the floor to Professors Fessler, Le Moing, and Demoly, as well as Doctors Bourgeois, Makinson, Morquin, and Villiet.
+Professor Michel Amouyal (Department of General Medicine), Professor Jacques Reynes (Head of the Vaccination Steering Committee – Infectious and Tropical Diseases), and Dr. Paul Loubet ( Infectious Disease Specialist, Nîmes University Hospital) will introduce Professors Fessler, Le Moing, and Demoly, as well as to Drs.
+Bourgeois, Makinson, Morquin, and Villiet.

-• COVID and vaccine development: why so fast?
+• COVID and vaccine development: Why so fast?

-• Vaccines and COVID: What do the studies say?
+• Vaccines and COVID: What Do the Studies Say?

-Prof. Vincent Le Moing, Infectious and Tropical Diseases, Montpellier University Hospital (15-20 minutes)
+Prof. Vincent Le Moing, Department of Infectious and Tropical Diseases, Montpellier University Hospital (15–20 minutes)

-• Vaccine and COVID: Allergies and contraindications
+• Vaccines and COVID: Allergies and Contraindications

-• Vaccine and COVID: Target populations and prioritization
+• Vaccines and COVID-19: Target Populations and Prioritization

-Dr. David Morquin Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)
+Dr. David Morquin, Department of Infectious and Tropical Diseases, Montpellier University Hospital (10 minutes)

 Dr. Maxime Villiet, Clinical Pharmacology (10 minutes)

-• Discussion, Q&A 30 minutes and summary
+• Discussion, Q&A (30 minutes), and summary

-in the presence of the previous speakers, the moderators, Dr. Anke Bourgeois (Vaccination Center – Institut Bouisson Bertrand) and Prof. Pierre Fesler (member of the Vaccination Steering Committee) (30 minutes)
+in the presence of the previous speakers, the moderators, Dr. Anke Bourgeois (Vaccination Center – Institut Bouisson Bertrand), and Prof. Pierre Fesler (member of the Vaccination Steering Committee) (30 minutes)

 Replay

-Find the link to the replay of this webinar below!
+Click below for the link to the recording of this webinar!

 Special considerations related to the health situation